Huntington Township, Luzerne County, Pennsylvania

-Huntington Township is a township in Luzerne County, Pennsylvania, United States.
-The population was 2,052 at the 2020 census.
+Huntington Township is a township which is in Luzerne County, Pennsylvania, United States.
+The population was 2,052 at the time of the 2020 census.

 History

 Huntington Township is located in western Luzerne County.
 This area is also known as the Wyoming Valley.
-In 1762, there was an attempt to settle the land by the Susquehanna Company.
-The Susquehanna Company was composed of about 600 citizens from Windham County, Connecticut.
-The Company was sent to settle the modern-day counties of Luzerne, Lackawanna, Wyoming, Bradford, and Susquehanna.
-However, due to constant trouble with Indians in the area and the Revolutionary War (from 1775 to 1783), progress was slow.
+In 1762, the Susquehanna Company attempted to settle the land.
+Company executives, who employed rough six hundred people from Windham County, Connecticut during this time, sent a number of their personnel to the modern-day counties of Luzerne, Lackawanna, Wyoming, Bradford, and Susquehanna to resettle there.
+Conflict with Native Americans in the region ensued, causing delays in those plans, which were also delayed further by the Revolutionary War (from 1775 to 1783).

 The first settler, John Franklin, came from Connecticut as one of the Susquehanna landowners.
 He was soon followed by the families of Levi Seward, Nathaniel Goss, Abraham Hess, and Reuben Culver (all of whom were influential settlers in Huntington Township).

 Finally, following the Revolutionary War, under the acts of the General Assembly of Pennsylvania passed in 1799, Huntington Township was created along with seventeen other certified townships in the counties of Luzerne, Lackawanna, Wyoming, Bradford, and Susquehanna.

 Previous to the acts of the Assembly, Huntington Township was known as Bloomingdale Township and considered part of Connecticut.
 However, in 1799, once the township was inducted into Luzerne County, Bloomingdale Township was renamed Huntington Township after Samuel Huntington (one of the original signers of the Declaration of Independence).

+Notable architectural features

 The Bittenbender Covered Bridge was listed on the National Register of Historic Places in 1980.